terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/vm_guest_customization.html.markdown

     }
 }
 ```
-To supply it to Guest VM using Terraform provider VCD one must read contents and encode it.
+To supply it to Guest VM using Terraform provider VCLOUD one must read contents and encode it.

 ```hcl
 resource "vcloud_vm" "customized" {